FAIR-by-design-TEST/template-lottie/README.md

 ![](./resources/attachments/header.png)

-# FAIR-by-Design Methodology - Templates Repository
+# Templates Lottie Page de garde

 This repository hosts all templates necessary for the development of FAIR-by-Design learning materials for the requirements of the Skills4EOSC project.
 Use these templates together with